AnthonyBronca/TypeScript-Course/Chapter0/Introduction.md

 2. Run Node and see the output in the terminal

 In this example, it is really easy to visualize and follow code, especially with the good naming.
 But if this project gets any bigger, more devs may start joining, and it can clearly become a mess.
 You may have already seen this when working on a group project and some members use naming conventions that don't make sense to you (but it does to them) and then you have to try and follow their code to see what is doing.
 Then you litter the codespace with console.logs until you know what you can and can't do and what the expected output is from their function.
 This is where TypeScript comes in handy!

+> ### Before moving on, please checkout the RunningTS.md file to lean how to run TSC and convert TypeScript -> JavaScript.
+If you know how to do this, jump to chapter 1

 ## **Please go to Chapter 1 To Continue**